udaan-iitt/editions/2023_Winter/how-much-do-we-really-know-about-social-media.md

 "What tiny things?" you ask.\
 "Those thin boxes everyone has in their hands.
 What are those things?
 Why is everyone staring at them intently?"\
 "Those are mobile phones.
 Don't you have them on your planet?"\
 "No, we don't.
-I initially had a hunch that our societies were similar, but I have never seen such strange behavior!
+I initially had a hunch that our societies were similar, but I have never seen such strange behaviour!
 Why are people staring at those boxes?"\
 "They are most probably watching Insta reels or Youtube shorts.
 You want to see them?"\
 "Yes, I do!
-I'm curious to know the reason for this peculiar behavior."
+I'm curious to know the reason for this peculiar behaviour."

 You realize that you forgot your phone, so you borrow Abhijith's phone to show Ali some Instagram reels.
 "Check this out, Ali!
 This optical illusion will blow your mind!" you say and show her the reel.
-She turns the phone upside down and asks "I don't understand, what illusion is this?
+She turns the phone upside down and asks, "I don't understand; what illusion is this?
 All I see is a man with a microphone singing a song".
 Upon hearing that, you break into laughter.

 "Haha, you have been rickrolled, Ali!"\
 "What?
 I don't understand."\